grassrootza/grassroot-learning/grassroot-nlu/README.md

 Open a terminal in the directory with start_application.py.
 Enter the following lines as root:

- ~$ bash activate_me.sh
+ ~$ sudo bash activate_me.sh

-This will start a flask server on 127.0.0.1:5000/
+This will start a flask server on 0.0.0.0:5000/ (where '0.0.0.0' is the hosts machine's ip)

-Note: For your own convenience, run all commands as root.
+Note: For your own convenience, sudo all commands.

 To kill the program:

- ~$ bash kill_me.sh
+ ~$ sudo bash kill_me.sh

 ### Prerequisites